Baron-von-Riedesel/HimemX/Readme.txt

   HimemX is a XMS memory manager.
 It's derived from FreeDOS Himem (short: FDHimem) with bugfixes, optimizations and extensions.
-  To see its usage just run HIMEMX.EXE
+  To see its usage just run HIMEMX.EXE from the command line.

   2. HimemX and HimemX2